All churches have the opportunity to make a difference, so we put together a few ideas we have seen in action.

 Solar panels and giving back to the grid

 Solar panels only require daylight rather than direct sunlight, so even on a cloudy day, they can generate electricity.
-For information about safe installation, our risk management guidance on solar panels.
+For information about safe installation, see our risk management guidance on solar panels.

 Look for grants or loans that might be available to fund solar panels at your church.
 A quick search on Google should bring up opportunities in your local area.